KoojithaT/StockAI/DEPLOYMENT.md

-# 🚀 Deployment Guide for StockAI
+# 🚀 Deployment Guide for EquiBull

 This guide will walk you through deploying your StockAI stock recommendation website to GitHub and Vercel.